Burning oil wells: 'A second ISIS'

 Khalil, his wife and five children live but a minute's walk from a blazing oil well, one of more than a dozen ISIS has set alight in recent months.

-His 2-year-old son Obaida watched us warily.
+His two-year-old son Obaida watched us warily.
 His bare feet were black, his face grimy with soot.

 "We close all the windows and the doors to keep the smoke out," Khalil said, shrugging, adding "that's all we can do."